jrtex/encountracker/README.md

 - Great for sharing campaigns or backing up your work

 ## To-do Features
-- Show monster actions & features
+- ✅ Show monster actions & features
-- Add multiple of a type of monster
+- ✅ Add multiple of a type of monster
-- Support statuses (blinded, prone, poisoned, etc)
+- ✅ Support statuses (blinded, prone, poisoned, etc)
 - Support temporary HP
 - Support in-app rolling, including automatic initiative modifier
+  - Button to roll for all, or all monsters
 - When starting encounter, go to current combat screen
 - Don't hide the encounter when it is active, but list it as read-only
 - Nicer UI